zulip/zulip/api_docs/construct-narrow.md

 [searching shared history](/help/search-for-messages#searching-shared-history)
 for details.

+**Changes**: In Zulip 7.0 (feature level 177), support was added for three filters related to direct messages: `is:dm`, `dm` and `dm-including`.
+The `dm` operator replaced and deprecated the `pm-with` operator.
+The `is:dm` filter replaced and deprecated the `is:private` filter.
+The `dm-including` operator replaced and deprecated the `group-pm-with` operator.

+The `dm-including` and `group-pm-with` operators return slightly different results.
+For example, `dm-including:1234` returns all direct messages (1-on-1 and group) that include the current user and the user with the unique user ID of `1234`.
+On the other hand, `group-pm-with:1234` returned only group direct messages that included the current user and the user with the unique user ID of `1234`.

+Both `dm` and `is:dm` are aliases of `pm-with` and `is:private` respectively, and return the same exact results that the deprecated filters did.

 ## Narrows that use IDs

 The `near` and `id` operators, documented in the help center, use message